barmalry84/check_code/README.md

 **AWS resources and security:**

-I suggest that to be security compliant application should be running in AWS VPC private subnets.
-Application can be only accessible for external customers through external Application Load Balancer DNS name via 80 port.
+In order to be secure, I suggest to run compliant application in AWS VPC private subnets.
+Application is accessible for external customers only through external Application Load Balancer DNS name via 80 port.
 You can use existing VPC in your account or could create one within framework.
 On top of VPC we place application stack based on Target Group, Application Load Balancer and Autoscaling Group.